Click here to sign in with or

 Mixed results

 Chicago photographer Matt Kosterman didn’t start using psychedelics for spiritual reasons.
-He wanted a remedy for such as pain, muscle stiffness and food sensitivities that had defied traditional medical interventions.
+He wanted a remedy for physical problems such as pain, muscle stiffness and food sensitivities that had defied traditional medical interventions.

 After reading journalist Michael Pollan’s 2018 book on psychedelics, “How to Change Your Mind,” he tried psilocybin mushrooms.
 From there, sometimes on his own, sometimes under the guidance of a therapist, he moved on to ayahuasca, the synthetic drugs MDMA and LSD and even the psychoactive secretions of a desert toad.